ibm-cloud-docs/AnalyticsEngine/Connect-using-SSH.md

 IBM Analytics Engine supports password based SSH connectivity.

-In the [service credentials](./Retrieve-service-credentials-and-service-end-points.html#viewing-the-service-key) that you created, look for the SSH connection string under `service_endpoints` in the JSON output.
+From the [service credentials](./Retrieve-service-credentials-and-service-end-points.html#sample-response) that you created in the previous step, look for the SSH connection string under `service_endpoints` json.
 It would look something similar to the following:

 ```
-"ssh": "ssh iaeadmin@XXXXX-mn003.bi.services.us-south.bluemix.net",
+"ssh": "ssh clsadmin@XXXXX-mn002.bi.services.us-south.bluemix.net",
 ```
-Enter this SSH command to access the cluster.
-When prompted, enter the `password` that you can retrieved from the [service key JSON output](./Retrieve-service-credentials-and-service-end-points.html#viewing-the-service-key).
+SSH to the cluster using the command given above.
+When prompted, enter the `password` retrieved from the [service key json](./Retrieve-service-credentials-and-service-end-points.html#sample-response).